 For myself (ENTJs) in a professional environment, Commanders will simply crush the sensitivities of those they view as inefficient, incompetent or lazy.

 This is a true statement of my personality.
 However, in job experiences I have taught myself to learn how to communicate with people so that I do not hurt their feelings.
 So I have learned the weak points in my personality and I have learned to harness it in a positive way.
-Which is what everyone needs to do if they want to be successful.
-Learn you weak points and improve them.

-Step 4: What job Fits Me
+What Career is Right For Me ~Step 4: What job Fits Me

 Point out the positive attributes about your personality.
 So that you can identify what jobs fit you.
 Mine include the following:

 - Many would describe executive positions and entrepreneurialism to be ideal lines of work

 - Commanders also have a thirst for knowledge

 Knowing what fit well with your personality helps you understand what type of work environment you like to be in and can help harness your career.
 I am a counselor.
 That goes hand and hand with inspiring people doesn’t it.

 What Career is Right For Me ~ Step 5: Harness that into a career

 In this step you will harness everything that you know about your personality and yourself into a career.